 Host Employers are allowed to select up to three (3) interns if one (1) of the three (3) interns attend a community college.
 Two (2) interns are permitted if neither attends a community college.
-Please note, because funding for this program is limited, awards will be made on a first-come, first-served basis, and you may receive fewer than three (3) interns if funding is fully committed by the time we receive your offer letters for additional interns.
+Each intern must be approved individually.
+Funding for one (1) intern does not entitle you to funding for a second or third.

 There is also a restriction on Related Party Organizations as defined below.
 If your organization owns other eligible organizations, or if your organization is owned by another, you are only allowed a maximum of three (3) subsidized interns for ALL Related Party Organizations.

 Related Party Organizations are defined as organizations having common ownership and/or management personnel (including but not limited to the Chief Executive Officer, Chief Financial Officer, or Chief Operating Officer).
 Related Party Organizations are also considered to be related if at any time one (1) organization has the ability to Control (as defined below) the other organization or exercise influence over the other organization in making financial and/or operating decisions.
 Control is defined as:

 - Ownership, directly or indirectly, of more than one half of the voting power of an organization; or